KamilaHase/MS4/README.md

         - To check availability or price of products
         - Possibly to make a purchase of a product of interest in order to check competition or to check the smoothness of the ordering process

-1. **Admin**
+4. **Admin**
  - I am an administrator of the website closely connected to the store owners (if I am not the store owner myself)
  - I want to have control over the page and feedback from customers in all forms
  - I am registered as administrator - superuser

     - Goal of an Admin to visit the website:
-        - Add new products
+        - To add new products
-        - Update or delete existing products
+        - To update, read or delete existing products
-        - Access reviews of products
+        - To access reviews of products
+        - To delete reviews of others
+        - To create, read, update and delete own review
+        - To add new posts to Magazine
+        - To update or delete existing posts
+        - To access Comments of posts

+5. **Store Owner**
+ - I am an administrator of the website closely connected to the store owners (if I am not the store owner myself)
+ - I want to have control over the page and feedback from customers in all forms
+ - I am registered as store owner - superuser

+    - Goal of a Store Owner to visit the website:
+        - To have full acces the admin site of the e-shop
+        - To add new products
+        - To update or delete existing products
+        - To have full acces to product reviews, is able to create, read, update and delete them
-        - Access messages from website visitors via Contact form
+        - To access messages from website visitors via Contact form, able to delete them as well as create,read and update them
-        - Add new posts to Magazine
+        - To add new posts to Magazine
-        - Update or delete existing posts
+        - To update or delete existing posts
-        - Access Comments of posts
+        - To have full access to comments of posts in Magazine section, is able to create, read, update and delete them
+        - To create new categories and brands of products
+        - To have access to queries from Contact form
+        - To have access to orders and manage them accordingly

 ### Design of the website:

 #### Typography
 #### Colors